Interpreting the Weight Space of Customized Diffusion Models: Sampling

 \section{Sampling}

 We present additional examples of models sampled from \textit{w2w} space in Fig.~\ref{fig:samples_supp}.
-The sampled models encode a diverse array of identities which are not copied from the dataset of model weights, as seen by comparing them to the nearest neighbor models.
+The sampled models encode a diverse array of identities which are not copied from the dataset of model weights, as seen by comparing them to the nearest neighbor models from the training set.
 However, there are attributes borrowed from the nearest neighbors which visually appear in the sampled identity.
 For instance, the sampled man in the first row shares a similar jawline to the nearest neighbor identity.
 The sampled identities also demonstrate the same ability as the original training identities to be composed into novel contexts.
-A variety of prompts are used in Fig.~\ref{fig:samples_supp}, yet the identities are consistent.
+A variety of prompts are used in Fig.~\ref{fig:samples_supp} and the identities are still consistent.